Thank You Letter to a Friend After a Favor or Kind Gesture

 Avoid making the favor sound like a debt

-It is fine to offer help in return, but do not make the note feel transactional unless repayment, money or a practical next step is involved.
+It is fine to offer help in return, but avoid making the note feel transactional unless repayment, money, or a practical next step is involved.

 See the balance